 The Trustees’ responsibilities include, but are not limited to:

-- appointing members of the IASB, the IFRS Interpretations Committee and the IFRS Advisory Council;
+- appointing members of the Board, the IFRS Interpretations Committee and the IFRS Advisory Council;

-- establishing and amending the operating procedures, consultative arrangements and due process for the IASB, the Interpretations Committee and the Advisory Council;
+- establishing and amending the operating procedures, consultative arrangements and due process for the Board, the Interpretations Committee and the Advisory Council;

-- reviewing annually the strategy of the IASB and assessing its effectiveness; and
+- reviewing annually the strategy of the Board and assessing its effectiveness; and

 - ensure the financing of the IFRS Foundation and approve annually its budget.

-In exercising their governance responsibilities, the Trustees may reconsider or amend the IASB’s due process or recommend, for example, improvements to the IASB’s outreach activities.
-In addition, the Constitution requires the Trustees to undertake a formal, public review of the structure of the IFRS Foundation, its governance arrangements and its effectiveness in fulfilling the organisation’s objectives every five years.
+In exercising their governance responsibilities, the Trustees may reconsider or amend the Board's due process or recommend, for example, improvements to the Board's outreach activities.
+In addition, the constitution requires the Trustees to undertake a formal, public review of the structure of the IFRS Foundation, its governance arrangements and its effectiveness in fulfilling the organisation’s objectives every five years.

 The Trustees are accountable to a Monitoring Board of public authorities.
-The Trustees’ reports to the Monitoring Board are available on the Trustees’ meeting page.
+The Trustees' reports to the Monitoring Board are available on the Trustees' meeting pages.